 All children in Hong Kong, irrespective of their nationalities, can apply for fee assistance under the Kindergarten and Child Care Centre Fee Remission Scheme as long as they are under 6 years old, study in kindergartens or child care centres and can fulfill other requirements specified in the scheme.
-Details can be found at the Student Financial Assistance Agency website: http://www.sfaa.gov.hk.
+Details can be found at the website of the Student Finance Office (SFO) of the Working Family and Student Financial Assistant Agency (WFSFAA): http://www.wfsfaa.gov.hk/sfo/eng/.

 With the impact of global early childhood educational trends as well as the momentum of the Hong Kong education system and curriculum reforms at the beginning of this century, the Curriculum Development Council (CDC) of Hong Kong has published the revised Guide to the Pre-primary Curriculum which has been fully implemented in all pre-primary institutions since 2007.